openfrontier/ci/README.md

 ## Use docker-compose to start,stop and control the containers in this project
     ## cd to the directory where the docker-compose.yml is generated;
-    ## by default it is in /etc/confd/output, you may copy it to anywhere you want and cd to that directory;
+    ## by default it is in ~/ci/config, you may copy it to anywhere you want and cd to that directory;
     ## or you can use the "docker-compose -f <file> <docker_command_options>" to specify its location;
     ## then run following command to bring up all containers:

-    docker-compose up    # or: "docker-compose -f /etc/confd/output/docker-compose.yml up"
+    docker-compose up    # or for example: "docker-compose -f ~/ci/config/docker-compose.yml up"

     ## If you want to run the containers in detached mode, add a -d switch:
     docker-compose up -d